blahcat/blahcat.github.io/content/2017-08-07-setting-up-a-windows-vm-lab-for-kernel-debugging.md

     1. Windows 7 x86 VM (using UART as debugging medium)
     2. Windows 8.1 x64 VM (using Network as debugging medium)

-As a comodity, I've created a [`Vagrantfile`](https://github.com/hugsy/modern.ie-vagrant) to simplify the VM creation process using [`Vagrant`](https://vagrantup.com).
+As a commodity, I've created a [`Vagrantfile`](https://github.com/hugsy/modern.ie-vagrant) to simplify the VM creation process using [`Vagrant`](https://vagrantup.com).
 You can create a new Windows VM like this